zuestmedia/zmplugin/readme.txt

 The [AI Assistant](https://wordpress.org/plugins/zmp-ai-assistant/) is an extension based on ZMPlugin that allows you to interact with Open AI’s artificial intelligence directly in the WordPress dashboard.

 == Changelog ===

+= 2.0.3 =
+* Fix: Add widgets_init im zmthemes modSidebar again and use action 'init' with prio 0 in zmplugin to start earlier

 = 2.0.2 =
 * Fix: Action loading order